mana-vox/mana-vox/README.md

 - the list of companies and their synonyms, not editable here
 - the list of sources, with their location, the potential ecoregion in which they are located if there is one, whether they have been added by the algorithm or manually, and a variable that validates or not this source after qualification
 - the list of contents classified as Oui_MANA by the algorithm and to be qualified by the user, with the link to the content, the source from which it comes, the company involved, the date when the content was retrieved, the result of the qualification to be added, the topic addressed in the text, and the name of the qualifier.

-A visual of the back-office design can be found at the link: [https://www.figma.com/file/Vlvtb6YeDdKYG38nDRKhG4/Untitled?node-id=0%3A1](https://www.figma.com/file/Vlvtb6YeDdKYG38nDRKhG4/Untitled?node-id=0%3A1).
+For a vew of the backoffice : https://www.figma.com/file/Vlvtb6YeDdKYG38nDRKhG4/Untitled?type=design&node-id=0-1&mode=design

 Additional features may be added in a later version: